ogozuacik/d3-discriminative-drift-detector-concept-drift/README.md

 https://github.com/ogozuacik/concept-drift-datasets-scikit-multiflow

-You have to install scikit-multiflow in addition to commonly used python libraries.(sklearn, pandas, numpy)
+You have to install scikit-multiflow in addition to commonly used python libraries. (sklearn, pandas, numpy, matplotlib)

 https://scikit-multiflow.github.io/